 We proceed by establishing the trace class property for $e^{-t D^2}$ and $D e^{-t D^2}$.

-\begin{proposition} Let $D$ be an allowable Dirac operator on an incomplete edge space $(M,g)$.
+\begin{proposition} Let $D$ be an allowable Dirac-type operator on an incomplete edge space $(M,g)$.
 Assume that $D$ satisfies the geometric Witt condition.
 Let $f\in \mathcal{S}(\RR)$ be a rapidly decreasing function and let $f(D)$ the operator defined through functional calculus by the unique self-adjoint extension of $D$.
 Then $f(D)$ and in particular $e^{-t D^2}$ and $D e^{-t D^2}$ are trace class. \end{proposition}

 \begin{proof} We proceed by proving the statement first for a general $f\in \mathcal{S}(\RR)$ and then provide an alternative argument for the particular examples $e^{-t D^2}$ and $D e^{-t D^2}$.
-Proceeding as in \cite[Theorem 7.6]{Cheeger-spaces} one proves that for any allowable Dirac operator satisfying the geometric Witt condition
+Note by Proposition \ref{ess-sa-allowable} that symmetric lower order perturbations $D= D^E_{\rm geo} + P$ of essentially self-adjoint geometric operators $D^E_{\rm geo}$, satisfying the geometric Witt condition, are essentially self-adjoint as well with the same domain.
+Hence, proceeding as in \cite[Theorem 7.6]{Cheeger-spaces} one proves, for any allowable Dirac-type operator $D$